The Future is Not a Linear Progression of the Past: Why Customers are the New Stakeholders

 - Primary Research and Data: Pre-crisis organizations took stock in the information they had.
 As a consultative agency, that was always our first step in any engagement.
 In the current landscape, companies should be leery to rely on that information, as it is no longer an accurate reflection of reality and is changing rapidly.
 Moving forward, there will be a newfound importance of primary consumer research and newly created data related to attitudes, perceptions, and preferences.
 Of course, organizations will have a multitude of behavioral data available—but layering on real human insights to get to the “why” behind that data is going to be key, as the rationale will be different and changing over the months to come.
 Foundational tools such as customer segmentation and journey mapping will also be reshaped as a result of shifting consumer behavior.

-- Online Consumer Communities: An online customer community is a digital gathering place for customers, partners, and others to engage in discussions related to a company or category’s products, services, and brands.
+- Online Insight Communities: An online insight community is a digital gathering place for customers, partners, and others to engage in discussions related to a company or category’s products, services, and brands.
 These forums may be one of the best ways to stay on top of how customers are adapting to the new day-to-day normal they are facing.
 These virtual communities enable and empower brands and customers to walk hand in hand on the customer journey.
 They also have the ability to instill positive brand affinity, positioning organizations as purpose-driven, caring connectors who give people a voice and find a way forward together.

 And, customers are ready and willing to provide feedback now more than ever.
 In fact, since early March, we have seen 20-percent higher participation rates, as many who are at home and feeling less connected are craving ways to be heard.
 From an internal survey of over 600 online community participants, we found when it comes to customer appetites for providing feedback to brands and companies for navigating this newfound reality, surveys are the preferred modality of input (85 percent), followed by online focus groups (56 percent) and online discussion boards (55 percent).
 Organizations have a huge opportunity to make a positive difference in consumers’ lives as businesses often have more latitude to affect change than more traditional institutions.